inducer/pytato/doc/design.rst

     with an integral :attr:`Array.dtype` (i.e. having ``dtype.kind == "i"``).
     Such an expression marks the boundary between eager and lazy evaluation.

+-   :attr:`Array.shape` is required to be an affine expression in terms of the instances of :class:`~pytato.array.SizeParam` in the computation graph.
+This permits shape inference to use Presburger arithmetic, meaning that shape inference is always decidable.

 -   There is (deliberate) overlap in what various expression nodes can express, e.g.